 Hi, I’m Minju.

-I grew up in a beachy Southeast Asian country attending international school on weekdays and Korean school on Saturdays, watching recordings of dramas and variety shows on VHS tapes that my mom rented out from the neighborhood store, and eventually got accepted to one of the SKY schools (although I ultimately transferred to a university in Beijing and graduated there).
+I grew up in a beachy Southeast Asian country attending international school on weekdays and Korean school on Saturdays.
+I spent a lot of time watching dramas and variety shows on VHS tapes that my mom rented from the neighborhood store.
+Eventually, I was accepted into one of the SKY schools (but ultimately transferred to and graduated from a university in Beijing).

 When you’re an overseas Korean/kyopo and a Third-Culture Kid, you’re pretty much an outsider wherever you go.
 I always felt culturally different from my peers regardless of whether I was in my “home” country or in a “host” country.

 I heard somewhere that “one who learns a language without culture ends up becoming a fluent fool.”
 And it definitely resonates with my experience.

 I’m literate and conversationally fluent in Korean, but I have a lot of blind spots.
 Like, I can have an hours-long heart-to-heart with a friend, but I really wouldn’t know what to say at a funeral, or know the story behind a four-character idiom.
 Or perhaps I’m watching a drama and I understand the words literally but don’t get all the references.
 I love a good historical drama (sageuk), but too often the names of kings and figures and their significance go over my head.

 I guess my goal here is to become “fluent” in Korean.
 Not just in terms of expanding my vocabulary, buThirryt also to enrich my understanding of both culture and history by actively learning something new about my heritage every day.